btroncone/ngrx-examples/README.md

 ##Goal

 These examples illustrate how to utilize ngrx within an Angular 2 application.
-This repository will be actively maintained and updated as new tools (dev tools?) and functionality become available and best practices are established.
+This repository will be actively maintained and updated as new tools and functionality become available and best practices are established.

 ##Contributions